SanazJml27/OncoAgent/README.md

 # OncoAgent — Multi-Agent AI System for Oncology Visit Preparation

-A small, fully-runnable demonstration of agentic AI system design applied to
-health: a pipeline of specialized agents that turns a patient's free-text notes into a safe, structured, source-grounded visit-preparation summary — with PII redaction, rule-based safety triage, retrieval-augmented guidance, and a generator/critic self-revision loop.
+A small, fully-runnable demonstration of agentic AI system design applied to health, a pipeline of specialized agents that turns a patient's free-text notes into a safe, structured, source-grounded visit-preparation summary with PII redaction, rule-based safety triage, retrieval-augmented guidance, and a generator/critic self-revision loop.